ErnestoAizenberg/maria-tutor/README.md

 ## Overview

-This is a simple Django project that serves as a personal website for Maria Seredinskaya.
+This is a complex Django project that serves as a website with dynamic rendering from tutor content templates and personally for chimestry tutor for Maria Seredinskaya.
 It includes a basic homepage and is set up for further development.

 ---